Denial of Service Cheat Sheet¶

 Packet filtering technology can be used to inspect packets in transit to identify and block offending ARP packets.
 Another approach is to use static ARP tables but they prove difficult to be maintained.

 - Threading: Avoid operations which must wait for completion of large tasks to proceed.
-Asynchronous operations
+Asynchronous operations are useful in these situations.

 - Identify resource intensive pages and plan ahead.